Anorak2/KUSC_2026-SBCC-Docs/DLLAMA/DLLAMA-docs.md

 ## What are we testing?

 We are using the Llama 3.1 8B Instruct Q40 model on providing prompts to test the throughput of tokens.

+## Bottlenecks

+Our bottlenecks for DLLAMA are cooling, and a demand for faster nodes.
+Cooling in particular seems to be necessary for better performance, as the orangepis are throttling without it.

 ## Steps to install / run